 Just as exciting to me as traditional therapy is fostering and supporting adults reach the professional and personal life they desire through life coaching.
 There are benefits to both therapy and coaching depending on the type of help you are looking for.
 Life coaching does not get into your life story.
 It only focuses on the here and now of the issue to solve the issue in the present.
 It is solution focused to a specific issue.

 If you aren’t sure whether coaching or therapy is what you need, click here for my checklist to help you choose!
+Whether it is life coaching or therapy, it is accomplished through on-line sessions.

 I offer several events throughout the year.
 Some are free and open to the community, others are specifically for mental health professionals needing continuing education credits to maintain their license.